kristiannorved/Variational-Autoencoder/README.md

 # Variational-Autoencoder
-A variational autoencoder created for COMP3710 by Kristian.
+A variational autoencoder of the magnetic resonance brain scans available via the preprocessed OASIS dataset.
+This autoencoder was made for COMP3710.